 “This year, we started using Disco for the coordination of our live instructor-led sessions, for the creation of our learning community, for providing a better user experience for learners to know exactly what they need to prepare for before starting a course.
 That's how our business has evolved.”

 Tell us about your team.
 How big is it?
 What are everyone's roles and responsibilities?

 Our team will soon have ten people.
-In terms of delivering services to the customer, I’m the only one (plus our network of coaches and trainers).
-Philip is our customer success manager — every customer collaborates closely with Philip to get them onboarded and answer any questions they have.
+In terms of delivering services to the customer, I'm the only one (plus our network of coaches and trainers).
+Philip is our customer success and project manager — every customer collaborates closely with Philip to get them onboarded and answer any questions they have.
 We have one person in charge of search engine optimization and another joining us next week to run search engine advertising and social ads.
 We have one person in charge of helping me with video production and post-production.
 Finally, we have two developers and two designers that collaboratively work both on our platform and the learning management system.